-As your projects progress, however, you may find that the REAPER Mixer becomes more important.
 The contents of this section should help to familiarise you with the REAPER Mixer and its various features and capabilities.
+These offer you so much control over your tracks and their features.
 You will also learn more about how to get the best out of the REAPER Master.
 Mixer display is toggled on and off using the View, Mixer command (Ctrl M).
+The defaukt mixer (Layout A) is illustrated in Chapter One.